St. Albert, Alberta: Government

 St. Albert has traditionally elected members of the Conservative Party of Canada to the federal legislature.
 After the rise of the Reform Party of Canada and its subsequent change to the Canadian Alliance, John G. Williams was elected and served five terms as the city's Member of Parliament, becoming a Conservative MP after the Alliance's 2003 merger with the Progressive Conservative Party, before stepping down in 2008.
 Michael Cooper, of the Conservative Party of Canada, is the current Member of Parliament for St. Albert.

 Provincially, most of St. Albert is currently represented by an Alberta New Democratic Party MLA (Marie Renaud) in the legislature, as well a United Conservative Party MLA representing the Northern part of the city and Morinville.
 In previous elections, it has alternated between Liberal and Conservative representatives.

 St. Albert's governing body is composed of a mayor (currently Cathy Heron) and six city councillors.
 Municipal elections are held every four years.
-The last was held on October 18, 2021, and the next will be held on October 20, 2025.